Sneakers at the heart of innovation

 Initially designed for sports use, sneakers have been diverted from their primary function.
-Nowadays, their technical performance is often forgotten, but they are still technological gems that deserve to be deciphered!
+Nowadays worn in everyday life, their technical performance is often forgotten, but they are still technological gems that deserve to be deciphered!

-The sneaker as an innovator from the start
+The sneaker as an innovator from the beginning

 The very first sneakers were already innovative with the vulcanization of rubber.
-As technological advances went hand in hand with the development of sports activities, it was during the 70s and 80s that sneakers experienced a real technological turning point.
+The technological advances going hand in hand with the development of sports activities, it is during the 70's and 80's that the sneakers know a real technological turn.

-Nike made its first major breakthroughs with the Cortez and Waffle, before the introduction of the Air-Sole in 1979.
-In the 80s, adidas unveiled Torsion technology, paving the way for today's sneaker game, where every manufacturer now has a research and development department.
+Nike made its first big moves with its Cortez and Waffle, before the introduction of the Air-Sole in 1979.
+In the 80s, adidas unveiled the Torsion technology, paving the way for the current sneaker game where each manufacturer now has a research and development department.

-The latest technology for kicksThe adidas BOOST sole and the Nike FlyKnit upper are the hallmarks of the 2010s.
-The two sportswear giants have since redoubled their inventiveness, with the three stripes introducing 3D-printed soles, the Swoosh the self-lacing sneaker, and recently the "hands-free" sneaker.
+The latest technologies for kicksThe adidas BOOST sole and the Nike FlyKnit upper mark the 2010s.
+The two sportswear giants have since redoubled their inventiveness, with the three stripes introducing 3D-printed soles, the Swoosh the self-lacing sneaker and recently the "hands-free" sneaker.

-Ecology now at the heart of the challengesToday, the innovation of our lifestyle sneakers revolves around sustainable development.
-While many brands have launched with an eco-friendly promise, such as Veja, adidas has partnered with Parley for the Oceans by unveiling a 100% recyclable Futurecraft.Loop running shoe and inaugurating a Primegreen range.
+Ecology now at the center of the challengesToday, the innovation of our lifestyle sneakers revolves around sustainable development.
+While many brands have launched with an eco-friendly promise, like Veja, adidas has partnered with Parley for the Oceans by unveiling a 100% recyclable Futurecraft.Loop running shoe and inaugurating a Primegreen range.

-Nike also made a name for itself with its "Move to Zero" collection, demonstrating its ambition to achieve zero waste.
-A major concern of our time, ecology should be at the heart of future innovations in the sneaker game!
+Nike also illustrated itself with its "Move to Zero" collection, testifying to its ambition to reach zero waste.
+Major concern of our time, ecology should be at the heart of future innovations on the sneakers game!

-What innovations do you predict for the sneaker?
+What innovations do you predict for the sneaker game?

-Infinitely adjustable sneakers, connected sneakers, new vegetable leathers...
+Infinitely adjustable sneaker, connected sneaker, new vegetable leathers...
 What innovations would you like to see develop on the market?